H. Russell Wakefield: Critical reception

 Many critics consider Wakefield one of the great masters of the supernatural horror tale; his atmospheric work in the field has been frequently compared to that of M. R. James.
 August Derleth called him "the last major representative of a ghost story tradition that began with Sheridan Le Fanu and reached its peak with Montague Rhodes James".
 John Betjeman noted, "M. R. James is the greatest master of the ghost story.
 Henry James, Sheridan Le Fanu and H. Russell Wakefield are equal seconds."
 M. R. James himself was slightly more reserved in his praise, calling They Return at Evening "a mixed bag, from which I should remove one or two that leave a nasty taste" but also saying the book had "some admirable pieces, very inventive".
-H. P. Lovecraft claimed that Wakefield "manages now and then to hit great heights of horror despite a vitiating air of sophistication".
+H. P. Lovecraft said that Wakefield "manages now and then to hit great heights of horror despite a vitiating air of sophistication".
 Franz Rottensteiner described Wakefield as "perhaps the last ... representative of the classic ghost story writer" and said that Wakefield's ghost stories have "a certain power".
 The horror historian R. S. Hadji included Wakefield's "The Frontier Guards" on his list of the most frightening horror stories.
 On the other hand, S. T. Joshi's view of Wakefield was negative: he has referred to Wakefield as "the mediocre H. Russell Wakefield".

 Criticism of Wakefield's work is scattered and uncollected.
 The majority of it exists in reprints of his collections, in brief articles in reference books, and in surveys such as Jack Sullivan's Elegant Nightmares: The English Ghost Story from Le Fanu to Blackwood (1978).
 Appraisals can be found in Supernatural Fiction Writers (Scribners, 1985), the St. James Guide to Horror, Ghost and Gothic Writers (St. James Press, 1998), and Supernatural Literature of the World (Greenwood Press, 2005).